aleph2136/newsfloor-agent/README.md

    ```powershell
    pip install uv
    ```
+3. **Docker Desktop** — used to build the Lambda container image
-3. **AWS CLI** — configured with credentials that have permission to create Lambda, DynamoDB, IAM, S3, and CloudFormation resources
+4. **AWS CLI** — configured with credentials that have permission to create Lambda, DynamoDB, IAM, ECR, and CloudFormation resources
    ```powershell
    aws configure
    ```
-4. **Bedrock model access** — in the AWS console, navigate to Bedrock > Model access and enable:
+5. **Bedrock model access** — in the AWS console, navigate to Bedrock > Model access and enable:
    - Anthropic Claude Haiku 4.5
    - Anthropic Claude Sonnet 4.6
    - Amazon Nova Pro